ga-wdi-curriculum/git-branching/readme.md

   - Then, the Secondary Student should do the same and try pushing up their changes

 6. Merge conflicts:
-  - When the Secondary Student Tries to Push their commits, there should be merge conflicts
+  - When the Secondary Student tries to push their commits, there should be merge conflicts.
-  - The Secondary Student should work locally (with the Primary) to resolving the merge conflicts.
+  - The Secondary Student should work locally (with the Primary) to resolve the merge conflicts.
   - Once completed, commit and push up changes to the remote repo

 7. Pulling Changes: